AngleSharp/AngleSharp.Diffing/README.md

 _**NOTE**: Currently, the ignore comment strategy does NOT remove comments from CSS or JavaScript embedded in `<style>` or `<script>` tags._

+### Text (text nodes) strategies
+The built-in text strategies offer a bunch of ways to control how text (text nodes) is handled during the diffing process.

-### Whitespace handling
+#### Whitespace handling
 Whitespace can be a source of false-positives when comparing two HTML fragments.
 Thus, the whitespace handling strategy offer different ways to deal with it during a comparison.

-- `Preserve`: Does not change or filter out any whitespace in control and test HTML.
-Default, same as not specifying any options.
+- `Preserve` (default): Does not change or filter out any whitespace in text nodes the control and test HTML.
 - `RemoveWhitespaceNodes`: Using this option filters out all text nodes that only consist of whitespace characters.
 - `Normalize`: Using this option will _trim_ all text nodes and replace two or more whitespace characters with a single space character.
+This option implicitly includes the `RemoveWhitespaceNodes` option.

-These options can be set either _globally_ for the entire comparison, or on a _specific subtrees in the comparison_.
+These options can be set either _globally_ for the entire comparison, or inline on a _specific subtrees in the comparison_.

 To set a global default, call the method `Whitespace(WhitespaceOption)` on a `DiffBuilder` instance, e.g.: